Jpunt/sass-t1000/README.md

 - Gutters are fixed
 - The padding of two columns make a gutter
 - The padding of a column and a row make a gutter
-- With great power, comes great responsibility.
+- With great power comes great responsibility.
 Only include what you need!

 ## Mixins

 ### grid
 *Note: Below are some examples of how to use the grid.
 It's how I like to do it.
-If you wanna get fancy and use em-based media-queries or get oldscool and call the layouts “mobile” and “desktop”: Knock yourself out, it's your grid.
+If you wanna get fancy and use em-based media queries or get old-school and call the layouts “mobile” and “desktop”, knock yourself out; it's your grid.
 Let the content do the talking and include what's needed for that.
 Check the [styles](https://github.com/Jpunt/sass-t-1000-grid/blob/master/demo/stylesheets/_layout.scss) of the [demo-page](http://jpunt.github.io/sass-t-1000-grid/) for a real-life example.*

 Let's start with a grid of 12 columns.
-And while we're on it, let's split them up in a couple of layouts:
+And while we're at it, let's split them into a couple of layouts:

 ```scss
 @media only screen and (max-width: 399px) {